 These aren’t normally ideal, because of the time constraints, amount of people you are seeing and trying to catch up with in an often noisy environment, and then you obviously also need to take in the workshop that you’re attending.
 But do make the most of these too and grab a coffee or bite to eat with some of your fellow dancers, and that way create a little forum to discuss and learn from one another.

-Networking events, such as those arranged by the JWAAD Teacher Association, are specifically geared towards bellydance teachers, who want to learn about both dance technique as well as business stuff, whilst catching up with and learning from their colleagues.
-These events are hosted all over the UK, and the JWAAD is also hosting networking and knowledge sharing days, which are invaluable for anyone who wants to stay up to date, whilst also having fun and of course dance!
+Events, such as those arranged by JWAAD Training, are specifically geared towards bellydancers and teachers, who want to learn about both dance technique as well as business stuff, whilst catching up with and learning from their colleagues.
+Courses are hosted all over the UK, and the JWAAD is also hosting networking and knowledge sharing days, which are invaluable for anyone who wants to stay up to date, whilst also having fun and of course dance!

-You can read more about the JTA here.
+You can read more about JWAAD Training here.

-The Fantasia Festival, which is returning to London on the 9th December, will as something brand new and unique feature seminars and discussions throughout the day, which anyone attending, the festival can join.
-Different topics such as: How to make a full time living out of bellydance, how to know and play the rhythms used in bellydance, the history and development of Tribal, as well as expert advice on anything belly dance, has all been on the agenda and discussed by expert panelists.
+The Fantasia Festival, which will return to London on the 7th December, also hosts seminars and discussions throughout the day, which anyone attending the festival can join.
+Different topics such as: How to make a full time living out of bellydance, cultural appropriation, the history and development of Tribal, as well as general expert advice on anything belly dance, has all been on the agenda and discussed by expert panelists.
 It’s a great place to meet likeminded people whilst learning about the lasts trends and developments in the world of belly dance.

-You can read more about the Fantasia Festival and the seminars here.
+You can read more about the Fantasia Festival here.

 Sometimes you just can’t physically get to the events, or master teachers that you want, and then it’s all about finding the right places on the Internet to grow and develop your networks.